 The only smile from the bride came later with the children…

-…as, with the ceremony itself finished, the village brought their offerings to lay on the altar.
+With the ceremony itself finished, the village brought their offerings to lay on the altar.

 The final array was remarkable.
 Every woman will have spent hours preparing her offerings, just as she does for all ceremonial occasions.